tsmith-rv/easycontainers/README.md

 If those are more your game, have at it!
 I haven't used testcontainers, but dockertest is awesome, it just doesn't abstract away the docker details as much as I would like, hence building this.

+### Who isn't this for?
+Anyone who needs control over the docker details and commands or needs a ton of granular control over how each service is spun up in the container.
+The best use case for this is needing a very out-of-the-box configuration for these services.
+As time goes on, I would love to add more granular options on all of these, but at the moment, that isn't the case.

+The goal is to keep the docker stuff abstracted out, and to maintain simplicity in how these services are created.

 ### Prerequisites
 Install *docker*. https://docs.docker.com/install/

-### Contribute
-Open a PR!
-Add support for some dependency you use - common or not, or help broaden the support for the existing services.
-I have no guidelines really (which is probably bad, but whatever).
-I would love to get some more people on this.
-It has been really helpful to a couple of things I've been working on the past few days and I can already see myself using it a lot going forward.

 ### Examples